arpitbbhayani/articles/blogs/consistent-hashing.md

 ![Associations in Consistent Hashing](https://user-images.githubusercontent.com/4745789/82748149-4d54bc00-9dbd-11ea-8f06-6710a5c98f20.png)

-> Consistent Hashing on an average requires only k/n units of data to be migrated during scale up or down; where k is the total number of keys and n is the number of nodes in the system.
+> Consistent Hashing on an average requires only k/n units of data to be migrated during scale up and down; where k is the total number of keys and n is the number of nodes in the system.

 A very naive way to implement this is by allocating an array of size equal to the Hash Space and putting files and storage node literally in the array on the hashed location.
 In order to get association we iterate from the item's hashed location towards the right and find the first Storage Node.
-If we reach the end of the array and do not fund any Storage Node we circle back to index 0 and continue the search.
+If we reach the end of the array and do not find any Storage Node we circle back to index 0 and continue the search.
 The approach is very easy to implement but suffers from the following limitations

  - requires huge memory to hold such a large array
  - finding association by iterating every time to the right is `O(hash_space)`

 Since in the above approach, most of the items in the array are not allocated, we are wasting a lot of space.
 A better way of implementing this is by using two arrays: one to hold the Storage Nodes, called `nodes` and another one to hold the positions of the Storage Nodes in the hash space, called `keys`.
-There is a one-to-one correspondence between the two arrays as the Storage Node `nodes[i]` is present at position `keys[i]` in the hash space.
+There is a one-to-one correspondence between the two arrays - the Storage Node `nodes[i]` is present at position `keys[i]` in the hash space.
 Both the arrays are kept sorted as per the `keys` array.

 ## Hash Function in Consistent Hashing
 We define `total_slots` as the size of this entire hash space, typically of order `2^256` and the hash function could be implemented by taking [SHA-256](https://en.wikipedia.org/wiki/SHA-2) followed by a `mod total_slots`.
 Since the `total_slots` is huge and a constant the following hash function implementation is independent of the actual number of Storage Nodes present in the system and hence remains unaffected by scaling up or down events.